 - Diabetic Retinopathy

 What are Low Vision Aids?

-Low Vision Aids (or visual impairment aids) are special systems designed to magnify or illuminate images and text to improve functional vision.
-There are many electronic aids available that can provide more advance functionality in patients from mild to severe vision loss.
-In the image to the left is of a digital magnifier with 5″ display and LED illumination.
+Low Vision Aids (or visual impairment aids) are special systems designed to magnify and/or illuminate images and text to improve functional vision.
+There are many electronic aids available that can provide more advance functionality in patients with mild to severe vision loss.
+There are a variety of these aids available and Dr. Ramsey can work with you to give recommendations based our your specific visual needs and lifestyle.
+The image to the left is of a digital magnifier with 5″ display and LED illumination.

 What can I expect from the care I receive?

-Dr. Kara will meet with patients several times to help understand and meet their visual goals.
-There is an initial evaluation may take approximately 1 hour.
+Dr. Ramsey meets with patients (often several times) to help understand and outline their visual goals.
+There is an initial Low Vision evaluation usually takes approximately one hour.
 Additional follow-up visits may be needed to maximize functional vision.
-Dr. Kara also works closely with occupational therapists and other specialists to help you achieve the best quality of life possible.

 It should be taken into consideration that Low Vision Care cannot restore lost sight.
 Rehabilitation and visual impairment aids can help restore function and improve independence.